nair0lf32/zer0ne-blog/content/writeups/TryHackMe/Lian yu/index.md

 `seq 1000 10000 > numbers.txt`

 We need to find a file now.
 The fuzzing is strong in here!
 I tried to fuzz for extensions using this

 `ffuf -w /usr/share/wordlists/dirb/extensions_common.txt:FUZZ  -u http://10.10.56.222/island/2100/indexFUZZ`

-But only html was accepted, but the file we are looking for is definitelly not html

-Then I read source code again
+But only html was accepted, but the file we are looking for is definitely not html Then I read source code again

 `<!-- you can avail your .ticket here but how?   -->`